Nikola Pašić: Exile in Bulgaria

 For the next six years, Pašić lived with relatives in Bulgaria, supported by the Bulgarian government.
-He lived in Sofia, where he worked as a building contractor, and worked for a short time in the Ministry of Interior According to Bulgarian sources, he spoke quite fluent Bulgarian, but mixed it with a large number of Serbian words and phrases, and it is claimed that he asked Petko Karavelov's friends who hailed from Stara Planina about the characteristics of that region in Bulgaria, explaining that his ancestors had migrated from there to Serbia some generations before.
+He lived in Sofia, where he worked as a building contractor, and also worked for a short time in the Ministry of Interior.
+According to Bulgarian sources, he spoke quite fluent Bulgarian, but mixed it with a large number of Serbian words and phrases, and it is claimed that he asked Petko Karavelov's friends who hailed from Stara Planina about the characteristics of that region in Bulgaria, explaining that his ancestors had migrated from there to Serbia some generations before.

 Bulgarian testimonies completely differ in one important respect, whether Pašić worked actively in politics during his exile in Sofia.
 The official Bulgarian support became one of several reasons for Milan's decision to start the Serbo-Bulgarian War in 1885.
-After suffering a decisive defeat, Milan granted an amnesty for those sentenced for the Timok rebellion, but not for Pašić, who remained in Bulgarian exile until Milan's abdication in 1889.
+After suffering a decisive defeat, Milan granted an amnesty for those sentenced for the Timok rebellion, but not for Pašić, who remained in Bulgarian exile.
+In 1889, Milan abdicated in favor of his 12-year-old son Alexander.
 A few days later the newly formed Radical cabinet of Sava Grujić pardoned Pašić.

 High politics 1890–1903

 President of assembly and mayor

 On 13 October 1889, Pašić was elected president of the National Assembly, a duty he would perform (de jure though, not de facto) until 9 January 1892.
 He was also elected mayor of Belgrade from 11 January 1890 to 26 January 1891.
 His presiding over the assembly saw the largest number of laws being voted in the history of Serbian parliamentarism, while as the mayor of Belgrade he was responsible for cobbling the muddy city streets.
 He was reelected twice as president of the National Assembly from 13 June 1893 to April 1895 (though from September 1893 only in name; his deputy Dimitrije Katić acted for him) and 12 July 1897 to 29 June 1898 and once more mayor of Belgrade 22 January 1897 to 25 November 1897.

 After wisely not accepting to head the government immediately after his return from exile, Nikola Pašić became prime minister for the first time on 23 February 1891.
 However, ex-king Milan returned to Serbia in May 1890 and again began campaigning against Pašić and the Radicals.
-On 16 June 1892, Kosta Protić, one of three regents during the minority of Alexander Obrenović V, died.
+On 16 June 1892, Kosta Protić, one of three regents during the minority of Alexander I, died.
 Under the constitution, the National Assembly was to elect a new regent, but as the assembly was on several months' vacation, Pašić had to call for an emergency session.
 Jovan Ristić, the most powerful regent, fearing Pašić might be elected co-regent and thus undermine his position, refused to allow the extra session, and Pašić resigned as prime minister on 22 August 1892.
 During his tenure, he was also foreign minister from 2 April 1892 and acting finance minister from 3 November 1891.